-In recent years, several developments have stimulated new ways of thinking about the social worker's "self" or "selves" in all aspects of practice.
-The focus on practice with diverse populations, and the emphasis on "anti-oppressive" practice have highlighted elements of the relationship between social worker and client.
+In recent years, several developments have stimulated new ways of thinking about the social worker's "self" or "selves?" in all aspects of practice.
+The focus on practice with diverse populations and the emphasis of ?anti-oppressive? practice have highlighted elements of the worker's relationship to their clients.
 The objective of this book is threefold: 1.
-Offer the reader a historical/developmental overview of the concept of "use of self" and critically explore its adequacy for contemporary ethical practice.
-2. Provide the reader with first-person, practitioners' accounts of their own "use of self" in examples of reflective practice approaches.
-3. Broaden the scope of the concept of critical "use of self" to fields of service where it is under-theorized in, for example, community work and corrections.
+To explore the adequacy of the concept ?use of self? for clinical practice.
+2. To provide grounded accounts of practitioner's use of self in critical practice approaches.
+3. To broaden the scope of the concept of critical use of self to fields of service where it is under-theorized, for example, community work, addictions, and corrections.

 Author: Deena Mandell

 Publisher: Canadian Scholars’ Press